tab1-web/faq/docs/General/Security/UserSafety/rules.md

 !!! tip "Optimize Your Time"
     Setting up a shop or organizing gear on one server while farming actively on another is the best way to multi-task.

 ---

+### :material-share: **9.
+Account Sharing**

+:material-close: Sharing your account is at your own risk.
+It is **highly discouraged**.

+!!! example
+    Sharing your account is risky—if it gets banned or items go missing, that's on you.

+---